 If you want the lesson to be seen by your colleagues but not by your students, you can hide the lesson from them.

-You can assign the modified lesson to your students through Tasks and Homework or by clicking Assign while previewing the lesson.
+You can assign the modified lesson to your students through Tasks or by clicking Assign while previewing the lesson.

 Click the Import button at the top of the screen.
 From here, select one of two options: Import from another list and Import from spreadsheet.